syahravi/me/README.md

 5. Commit and push your project Life.
 6. Update the website link in your GitHub repo description.
 7. Tell the world about your Life.
-8. Add your Life to the [Lives](https://github.com/cheeaun/life/wiki/Lives) page.

 How to configure your *Life*
 ----------------------------